Theresa Breslin

+Theresa Breslin OBE is a Scottish author of over 50 books.
+In 1994, she won the 1994 Carnegie Medal.
+She is an Honorary Fellow of the Association for Scottish Literary Studies.

-In June 2019 Theresa received an O.B.E. in the Queen's Birthday Honours List for services to Literature.
+In 2019 Breslin received an O.B.E. in the Queen's Birthday Honours List for services to Literature.

 Career

-Breslin grew up in Kirkintilloch, Scotland.
+Breslin grew up in Kirkintilloch in Scotland.
 She started writing as a teenager; writing about the closing of a nearby steel mill.
-She began writing for publication whilst employed as a librarian, and has published over 50 books.
+She attended Aston University in Birmingham.
+She began writing for publication whilst employed as a librarian, and she has published over 50 books.